zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/14-reference/03-portal-properties.md

 All the configurations that DXP requires to run out-of-the-box are specified using *Portal Properties*.
 The properties are a set of name/value pairs that DXP reads from properties files on server startup.
 The property defaults are specified in the DXP installation's `portal-impl.jar/portal.properties` file.
 The [Portal Properties](https://docs.liferay.com/dxp/portal/7.2-latest/propertiesdoc/portal.properties.html) reference lists all of the properties and includes descriptions, example values, and default values.

-While some properties can be changed through the user interface (UI) once application server startup completes, other properties must be changed in a property file before the server is started.
-Some examples of configurations that _must_ be done through a properties file include but are not limited to: connecting to and switching databases, declaring the location of the [`[LIFERAY_HOME]`](./01-liferay-home.md) folder, changing how users authenticate (by screen name instead of by email address), and increasing the size limit for file uploads.
+While some properties can be changed through the user interface (UI) once application server startup completes, other properties must be changed in a properties file before the server is started.
+Some examples of configurations that _must_ be done through a properties file include but are not limited to: connecting to a database, declaring the location of the [`[LIFERAY_HOME]`](./01-liferay-home.md) folder, changing how users authenticate (by screen name instead of by email address), and increasing the size limit for file uploads.

 > **Warning:** Never directly modify the `portal-impl.jar/portal.properties` file; rather, use another properties file (an extension file) to override properties you want to change.
 The typical extension file to create is called `portal-ext.properties`, in your [`[LIFERAY_HOME]`](./01-liferay-home.md) or `[USER_HOME]` folder.